 - He initially demands Rose's necklace as a deposit for his services, but returns it to her after it turns out he only needed it as a conductor.

 - He also appears to be a bit buddy-buddy with BB-8....whom he affectionately refers to as "Roundy" and the droid even went with him when he initially ditched to jail (reuniting with Rose & Finn on the beach).

 - The one-shot comic about him seems to show that DJ mainly only scams the rich and powerful, casinos, other crooks and big business (rather than the poor, average person, old widows, etc. like a lot of con-artists).
-In a way, despite his betrayal in TLJ, he may genuinely be a genuine Lovable Rogue (albeit one who's adverse to fighting and wouldn't give his life for a cause).
+In a way, despite his betrayal in The Last Jedi, he may genuinely be a Lovable Rogue (albeit one who's averse to fighting and wouldn't give his life for a cause).

 - The Philosopher: Of the Postmodernism, Hipster, Straw Nihilist variety.

 - The Pig-Pen: Wears dirty clothes and is certainly a very scruffy guy.
 Possibly justified by being in a literal dungeon with no shower or washing machine, as it is never revealed how much time is he supposed to have been there for before Finn and Rose find him.